gitlabhq/gitlabhq/doc/university/training/end-user/README.md

 ### Unstage

 To remove files from stage use reset HEAD.
-Where HEAD is the last commit of the current branch.
+Where HEAD is the last commit of the current branch:

     git reset HEAD <file>